 Mammillaria fissurata, Roseocactus fissuratus, Roseocactus intermedius

-Ariocarpus fissuratus is a geophyte cactus that produces a star-shaped rosette of fleshy, deltoid to hemispheric tubercles, which have no spines and lie almost flat on the soil surface.
-It has a large, turnip-like taproot, which lies below the soil surface and serves for water storage.
+Ariocarpus fissuratus is a geophyte cactus that forms a star-shaped rosette of thick, fleshy, deltoid to hemispheric tubercles with no spines that lie almost flat on the soil surface.
+It has a large turnip-like taproot below the soil.
 The rosette grows up to 8 inches (20 cm) in diameter.
-Tubercles, about as long as wide, are tightly packed and form a coarse mosaic.
-This cactus has a woolly crown, from which emerge bright pink-violet flowers.
-The flowers are up to 2 inches (5 cm) in diameter and last for 3 to 4 days.
-Fruits are white or green, with lots of seeds.
+Tubercles are about as long as wide and closely packed, forming a coarse mosaic.

 How to Grow and Care

 You should plant your Ariocarpus in soil formulated for cacti.
 You can buy a cactus mix at your local nursery.
 Do not use generic soil mixes because they will not provide enough aeration and drainage.
-Additionally, using a container without a hole, whether it is a pot or a terrarium, is a bad idea for the same reason.
+Additionally, using a container without a hole, whether a pot or a terrarium, is a bad idea for the same reason.